 - Security Guard- Within the private security industry, there are literally hundreds of various employers and job opportunities.
 While some of these opportunities are within a retail or a commercial property, environment, others are highly focused and deal with clients on a one-on-one basis.
 The primary responsibilities of a security guard is to secure a specific location through the use of manual surveillance and technological surveillance options.
 While working in retail and banking environment is often a viable option, those who are wealthy or famous often hire private security guards.
 The requirements to become a security guard differ based upon the employer.
 For example, some organizations only hire security guards who have undergone police academy training while others are open to those who’ve simply graduated from a criminal justice degree program with an emphasis in private security.
+Additionally, depending on your state and local laws, it may be benefitial to earn a security guard card or get a perc card online as part of your comprehensive training.
 In general, the requirements to become a private security guard include: being at least 18 years of age, holding a high school diploma, feature a clean criminal record and completion of a criminal justice training program with an emphasis in private security.
-Enhance your job opportunities by completing a security guard certificate program along with an associate’s in criminal justice.
+Enhance your job opportunities by completing a security guard certificate training program along with an associate’s in criminal justice.
 The primary roles and responsibilities of this position include: outstanding communication skills, highly focused and able to change plans at a moments notice.
 Due to the nature of this career, you must also be accepting of potentially dangerous situations.

 - Private Investigator – A private investigator differs from a detective, as detectives typically work with police departments and must undergo a specific level of police training.
 In the most general sense, private investigators are responsible for offering protection services and investigating the backgrounds of individuals and companies.
 As a P.I. you’ll likely be hired out by a private party to investigate a specific situation.
 While the levels of investigation that’s legal is determined by state and federal laws, these professionals generally call upon computer databases and hard copy research to identify information that’s desired by their client.
 The educational requirements for private investigators can vary based upon the employer.
 For example, investigators for insurance companies generally require education within the insurance realm.
 As a general rule of thumb, private investigators should obtain a bachelor’s degree in criminal justice with a concentration in investigation.
 Aspiring P.I.’s may want to consider obtaining a bachelor’s in criminal justice and a certificate in private investigation.